SkPhilipp/hileco-drpc/README.md

 Machine Management provides webservice and webapplication interfaces to manage servers and tasks and is also a message broker, where instances can subscribe to topics and publish events on those topics.
-Events are routed to all subscribers to a given event's topic.
+Events are routed to all subscribers to a given message's topic.

 ## Machine Humanity